fico-ita/template_python/docs/tutorials.md

 # Tutorial

 This section aims to help newcomers get started with the code in this project.
 It focuses on a hands-on, learning-oriented approach to guide users through practical examples.
+To refer to the main jupyter notebook used, click [here](./tutorials/main.ipynb)

 ## Getting Started